seriouslag/multitenant-db/readme.md

 Requires postgres by default

-Application can dynamically spin up new tenants using the root client api
+Application can spin up new tenants using the root client REST api

 ![mt.png](mt.png)